octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

 ```
 So, the solution has to be provided here before the problem.

 The fact that *Bitcoin Script* is a low-level and stack-based language do not actually limit coding possibilities.
 It is only hard to optimise (scripts size and fees to pay).
-For instance, at the same low-level, *Ethereum* also uses OP_codes and a stack[[5]](/blockchain-basics/smart-contracts#references).
+For instance, at the same low-level, *Ethereum* also uses [OP_codes](https://www.ethervm.io/) and a stack[[5]](/blockchain-basics/smart-contracts#references).
+EVM Code is Ethereum's Bitcoin Script.

 One first limitation is simply the number and types of usable OP_codes.
 For security purposes, various OP_codes are either totally absent, or have been disabled[[1]](/blockchain-basics/smart-contracts#references) following the discovery of vulnerabilities.